tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/securityinsights/request-limits-and-throttling.md

 ## Next steps

-For more information, see [Azure Sentinel REST API](/rest/api/securityinsights/).
+For more information, see [Microsoft Sentinel REST API](/rest/api/securityinsights/).